beau1399/porpus/README.md

 9. Browse to http://localhost:3449/buttontest and click the "Say hi" button.
 You will see an alert dialog.

+10. Browse to http://localhost:3449:/formtest, enter some text into the text box, and press the "OK" button.
+The page will post back to the server and return another page that uses your input in a message.

 From this little demo, a few pieces of information about Porpus can be gleaned.
 First, note that __most of the action takes place on the server side.__ Things like React, the single-page architecture, etc. are not a part of Porpus, at least not out of the box.

 Second, realize that this server-centric design does not prevent scripting from happening, as evidenced by the (__ClojureScript-driven__) alert dialog seen in step 9.